 At this point, you’ll have the opportunity to preview your profile (to view what your customers will see).
 You can now publish your business profile.

 Can I manage my Venmo business profile from the web?

 You can view account statements for your business profile from the web, but you’ll need to use the Venmo app to complete identity verification and explore other unique features.

 In the app, you can use the drop-down at the top of the “Me” tab to toggle between your personal and business profiles.
 You’ll use your personal profile's credentials to log in to and access either profile.
 Please keep in mind you’ll only be able to create one business profile.

 Can I use Venmo outside of the United States?

 Not yet!
 While we hope to make Venmo available internationally, Venmo is only accessible within the United States at this time.

 What mobile operating systems is the Venmo app compatible with?

-Can I sign up for only a business profile (and forgo a personal account?)
+Can I sign up for only a business profile?
+I don't want a personal Venmo

 A business profile on Venmo requires an accompanying personal account.